genomicepidemiology/flankophile/README.md

  It plots distance trees with gene annotation for a gene cluster.
 The trees are based on the distance matrices.

 The script can be run with RStudio and should be run with the R directory as the working directory.
+R version 4.1.2 was used for development.
+Certain packages will not work with all versions of R. Try 4.1.2 or 4.1.3.

 **[Example of output](R/Demo_R_plot.pdf)**

 ## Contact
 Alex Vincent Thorn

 alvit@food.dtu.dk

-## Acknowledgement
+## Supervisors

 Head Supervisor Frank Møller Aarestrup.

 Supervisor Patrick Munk.

-## License

-TBA

-## Citations
+## Tools used in the pipeline